Total House

-Total House is a heritage-listed Brutalist commercial building at 170-190 Russell Street, Melbourne, Australia.
-It consists of retail premises at street level, a seven-level car park, four storeys of offices atop the car park, and a basement theatre.
+Total House is a heritage-listed brutalist commercial building at 170-190 Russell Street, Melbourne, Australia.
+It hosts a live music venue called 170 Russell, as well as retail premises at street level, a seven-level car park, and four storeys of offices atop the car park.
 It was listed on the Victorian Heritage Register on 29 May 2014 on the basis that it was "a landmark of post-World War II modernist design and...one of the earliest and best expressions of Brutalist architecture in Victoria".

 Development

-It was designed c.
+Total House was designed c.
 1963 by Bogle & Banfield Associates, a partnership of architects Alan Bogle and Gordon Banfield, for the Savoy Car Park Company, a company controlled by Banfield, which had been established to develop the site, and built in 1964-65.
 The building's name stems from the original anchor tenant, Total Oil Products P/L (Australia), a subsidiary of French oil company CFP, whose offices were based in the building from 1966 until the 1970s.
 In 1991, it sold for $21 million, reputedly the largest Melbourne CBD property sale that year, with KPMG among the building's office tenants at that time.